unkerpete/GAproj1/readme.md

 # Group'em

 ## Intro
 This project aims to build a tool for splitting a main group of names randomly into smaller sub-groups.
-This tool was intended to be used as an ice breaking tool for a group of 15 students by splitting them randomly into groups of 3.
+This tool was first intended to be used as an ice breaking tool for a group of 15 students by splitting them randomly into groups of 3.
 Why 3?
 It is the author's belief that 3 is an optimal number for a team to work efficiently together.
 You may wish to read https://www.forbes.com/sites/jaimepotter/2020/04/27/the-ideal-team-size-at-work-may-be-smaller-than-you-think/?sh=2ca47bd2630a

 ## Tech used